Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states 'Change writable properties on a messageRule object and save the changes.'
-This clearly defines the action (update) and resource (message rule), distinguishing it from sibling tools like create-mail-rule or delete-mail-rule.
+The description clearly states the purpose: 'Change writable properties on a messageRule object and save the changes.'
+It uses a specific verb ('update') and resource ('messageRule object'), and distinguishes from siblings like create-mail-rule and delete-mail-rule by focusing on modification of existing rules.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.